ByAUJay

 - Full AA stack (L2 or multi‑chain):

-- ERC‑4337 account compatible with EntryPoint v0.7, Permit2 for approvals, session‑key plugin for repeat flows, Verifying Paymaster with strict allowlists, and Flashbots Protect for the bundler’s underlying submit. (alchemy.com)
+- This setup involves an ERC‑4337 account that works seamlessly with EntryPoint v0.7.
+You’ll also want to integrate Permit2 for those approvals, a session-key plugin for ease in repeat flows, a Verifying Paymaster with strict allowlists, and don’t forget Flashbots Protect to support the bundler’s submission process.
+Dive into the specifics here.

 Implementation pitfalls we keep seeing (and how to avoid them)